jaspector

 In rural Wyoming counties with small planning and zoning departments, inspector availability may be limited.
 During the summer construction season and during periods of high oilfield construction activity in the Jonah Field and Pinedale Anticline areas, inspection wait times may increase.
 Coordinate inspection scheduling early in the construction timeline and do not assume next-day availability.

-Typical inspection sequence: Standard residential construction typically requires: pre-construction/setout (optional), footing, foundation, underground utilities, framing, rough electrical (Wyoming state program), rough plumbing/mechanical, insulation, and final inspections.
+Typical sequence: Standard residential construction typically requires: pre-construction/setout (optional), footing, foundation, underground utilities, framing, rough electrical (Wyoming state program), rough plumbing/mechanical, insulation, and final inspections.
 Commercial and industrial projects may require additional inspections for fire systems, alarms, and energy sector facilities.

-Do I need a building permit in unincorporated Sublette County, WY?
+01 Do I need a building permit in unincorporated Sublette County, WY?

 A building permit is required for all new construction of structures in unincorporated Sublette County, including residential dwellings (single-family, multi-family), additions and accessory structures, garages, barns, shops, industrial and commercial buildings, manufactured home placements, and energy sector structures on private and state lease lands.
 Significant remodels, structural alterations, and changes of occupancy also typically require a permit.

-How do I apply for a building permit in unincorporated Sublette County, WY?
+02 How do I apply for a building permit in unincorporated Sublette County, WY?

-How long does it take to get a building permit in unincorporated Sublette County, WY?
+03 How long does it take to get a building permit in unincorporated Sublette County, WY?

-What work is exempt from building permits in unincorporated Sublette County, WY?
+04 What work is exempt from building permits in unincorporated Sublette County, WY?

-How do I schedule a building inspection in unincorporated Sublette County, WY?
+05 How do I schedule a building inspection in unincorporated Sublette County, WY?

-Inspections can be scheduled via: .
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Sublette County, WY via: Contact the Sublette County Planning and Zoning Department at (307) 367-4375 to schedule all required inspections.
 Advance notice of at least 24 to 48 hours is standard in Wyoming rural jurisdictions; confirm minimum notice requirements with the office..